ophilbinbriscoe/unity-serializable-collections/README.md

 Serializable versions of generic C# collections (Stack, Queue, Dictionary, HashSet, and more).

 ## Usage
 Due to limitations in Unity's serialization system, you will need to create non-generic subclasses of these collections for every generic type argument you need to use them with.
-For example, if you wanted to use a `SerializableQueue` of `int` values, you'd create a C# file somewhere in your project that looked like this:
+For example, if you wanted to use a `SerializableQueue` with `int` values, you'd create a C# file somewhere in your project that looked like this:

 ```C#
 // This attribute tells Unity to try and serialize this class,